shaneholloman/resume/README.md

 | Kubernetes | <https://kubernetes.io/docs/>                   |
 | Maas       | <https://maas.io/docs/>                         |

-The last 5 years in New Zealand was as an IT manager that included system engineering, turnkey on-premise infrastructure builds, large-scale render farms, and client solutions with some DevOps for a video photogrammetry company.
-That startup had some 90+ folks employed at one point.
-This required quite a bit of on-premise IT infrastructure design and deployment in multiple countries both for us and our clients.
-I learned Ansible as a tool to commission bare metal render farms and maintain systems in Wellington, Seoul, and Tokyo.
-That job was pretty awesome most of the time.
-Probably the best part was the fact I was always learning something new and occasionally having my hat handed to me by some left field challenge.
-It was my first startup and I would definitely do another if I had the chance.
+Currently I operate as Senior DevOps Engineer for Kordia Ltd as of November 2021.
+The prior 5 years I was an IT Manager that included systems engineering, turnkey on-premise infrastructure builds, large-scale render farms, and client solutions with some DevOps for a video photogrammetry company.
+That startup had some 90+ folks employed.
+This required on-premise IT infrastructure design and deployment in multiple countries both for us and our clients.
+Here, I learned Ansible as a tool to commission bare metal render farms and maintain systems in Wellington, Seoul, and Tokyo.
+That job was great and very fast paced.
+The best part was learning new tech and occasionally fielding some left field challenges.
+This was my first startup and I’d likely do another if the tech was interesting to me.

-My past before said startup has been a 50/50 split of technical and creative experiences.
-I have a past background in on-set production and post VFX / Compositing which also includes on-set and post audio for small movies, music, and commercials in Nashville and New York City.
-Today, I'm currently studying CyberSecurity and [Shooting ocean sports](https://www.kite.nz) in my spare time.
+Before that has been a 50/50 split of technical and creative experiences.
+I’ve a past background in on-set production and post VFX / Compositing which included on-set and post audio for small movies, music, and commercials in Nashville and New York City.
+Today, I'm currently studying CyberSecurity and https://www.kite.nz in my spare time.

 | Professional Skill set     | Hobby Skill set      |
 | -------------------------- | -------------------- |